omri374/eventsVis/README.md

 # *eventsVis*
-A tool for analyzing and visualizing temporal descrete events.
+A tool for analyzing and visualizing temporal discrete events.

 #### This tools allows the user to inspect events in various forms, to see the interactions of events of various types by looking at them temporally, by looking at consecutive patterns and co-occurring patterns and by inspecting the overall duration or count of events througout time.
 ##### It also allows simple manipulations of the data such as grouping of adjacent similar events and deciding on co-occurrence and consecutive events thresholds